[The Null Hypothesis]

 What Not to Test

 Simple, obvious code doesn’t need tests.
 A component that renders a string as a heading doesn’t need a test proving it renders a heading.
-A utility that concatenates paths doesn’t need a test for every possible path combination.
-The implementation is the specification.
+A utility that concatenates paths doesn’t need a test for every combination.

 Test complex logic.
 Test edge cases.
 Test error handling.
 Test anything where a bug would be non-obvious or expensive to find later.